A white envelope

 After proceeding through the line of catered food and filling our plates, everyone returns to enjoy the meal and talk with the others at their tables.
 At ours, the other individuals begin engaging Blake and me in conversation as well, so he and I do not find another opportunity to continue where we left off.

-Once the catering team has cleared the tables of empty plates and dessert dishes, a series of three or four featured speakers begins offering their remembrances and perspectives on team events during their heyday.
-The speakers, all former athletes, also pay acknowledgment to the coach along with stories of his guidance and influence.
+Once the catering team has cleared the tables of empty plates and dessert dishes, a series of three or four featured speakers begins, each one offering their remembrances and perspectives on team events during their heyday.
+The speakers, all former athletes, also pay acknowledgment to the coach and tell a few stories of his guidance and influence.

 Capping this off is a talk by the coach himself.
 Though now requiring a walker to get around at an advanced age, he is still a natural impromptu speaker, and magnanimous in his reflections about his athletes and contemporaries.